whitedark9/medical-notes/src/pages/bloc/paediatry/theory/neonatology/neonatal-jaundice.md

 - Photothehrapy should be given continuously except feeding & toileting
 - Expose the whole body.
 Cover the eyes.
 - Turn the baby every 2-3 hours.

-Extra fluid - `20-30 ml/kg/24hour` is given by more frequent breastfeeding.
+- Extra fluid: `20-30 ml/kg/24hour` is given by more frequent breastfeeding.

 ### Complications